AIE-Lafayette/SummerCamp2D/README.md

 Let's create a score counter for our game.
 We'll have the score measure how long each player can survive by having the score increase while they aren't the tagger.
 Click on the plus icon in the hierarchy tab and select "UI -> Canvas".
 The canvas is a game object that will be overlayed on our camera and contain all of our UI objects.

-Add a text box to our canvas by right clicking on it and selecting "UI -> Text".
+Add a textbox to our canvas by right clicking on it and selecting "UI -> Text".
 Name the text box "P1ScoreText".
 Right now the text is a bit small.
 We can increase the size of our font by increasing the value in the "Font Size" section in the inspector window.
 Set the font size to 33.
 The text should now disappear.
 This is because the text is now too big to fit in the text box.
-We can adjust the width and height of the text box in the "Rect Transform" component in the inpector.
+We can adjust the width and height of the textbox in the "Rect Transform" component in the inpector.
 Set the width to 400 and the height to 55.
 Now we'll be able to view our large text.
-You can change the text in the text box by type under the "Text" section in the inspector.
+You can change the text in the textbox by type under the "Text" section in the inspector.
 Change the text to read "P1 Score: ".
 You can change the color of the text in the "Text" component in the inspector.

-Now we just need to position the text box.
-I think it would nice if the text box was in the top left corner.
-We could just drag the text box to the position we want, but there's a more precise way to adjust the position.
+Now we just need to position the textbox.
+I think it would nice if it was in the top left corner.
+We could just drag the textbox to the position we want, but there's a more precise way to adjust the position.
 At the top left of the "Rect Transform" component there should be a square with the words "middle" and "center" around it.
 This is called an anchor.
 We can use this to set the origin and the position of our UI element.
 Click on the square and select the "Top Left" option while holding down the "Alt" key.

 ![Anchor](Images/Anchor.png)

 Our text box will now move to the top left corner of the canvas.
-Setting the anchor also ensures that our text box will always stay in the same position regardless of the aspect ratio.
+Setting the anchor also ensures that our textbox will always stay in the same position regardless of the aspect ratio.
 We'll need to repeat the same steps for player 2's score counter.
 This time, you'll want to change the anchor to be in the top right.

 ![NewTextUI](Images/NewTextUI.png)